Blog/NotesConcept

 5. The user sends this token along with API requests in subsequent requests as part of the Authentication header.

-6. If the token is valid then the server authenticates that token and processes the API request.
+6. The server validates the JWT token by decoding information from the JWT token.
+If the token is valid then the server authenticates that token and processes the API request.

 Major drawbacks